tobi-ore/Open_Data_Science_Project/README.md

 WALAKPA 1         Shublik Formation                            3260
 WALAKPA 1         Basement Complex                             3630
 ```

-### Visualization of the data in pandas
+### b) Visualization of the data in pandas
 As earlier mentioned, the LAS file is in a unique format that python and most programming languages can't read appropriately.
 However, the lasio package is used to convert the LAS file into a DataFrame that python understands.
-After series data manipulation, the data which will be used for the analysis will look like below.
+After series of data manipulation, the data which will be used for the analysis will look like the image below.
 Compare this with the LAS format above and notice the difference.

 ![Panda_dataframe display](./Proposal_Images/Panda_dataframe_display.JPG)

-### Displaying the logs
+### c) Displaying the logs
 To visualize the curves using the triple-combo display format (which is the widely used industry format), matplotlib package will be used.
 This triple combo display will be made up of three tracks with some related logs plotted on the same track.
-The first track will have the Gamma Ray log (GR), Self-Potential log (SP) and Caliper log (CALI), the second track will consist of the various types of Resistivity logs (IL8, ILM, ILD), and the third track will have the Density log (RHOB), Sonic log (DT) and Neutron log (NPHI).On this log, the stratigraphic interval will be plotted at the corresponding depth and labelled accordingly.
+The first track will have the Gamma Ray log (GR), Self-Potential log (SP) and Caliper log (CALI), the second track will consist of the various types of Resistivity logs (IL8, ILM, ILD), and the third track will have the Density log (RHOB), Sonic log (DT) and Neutron log (NPHI).
+On this logs, the stratigraphic interval will be plotted at the corresponding depth and labelled accordingly.

 ![Triple Combo Display](./Proposal_Images/WA1_curve_plot.png)

-### Basic Statistical Analysis
+### d) Basic Statistical Analysis
-The data will be analysed using some basic statistical techniques and the result will be displayed as shown below:
+The data will be analysed using some basic statistical techniques for quick-look interpretation and the result will be displayed as shown below:

 ![Statistical Analysis](./Proposal_Images/statistical_description.JPG)

-### Calculating Volume of Shale
+### e) Calculating Volume of Shale
 The volume of shale (Vshale) is expressed as a decimal fraction or percentage.
 It is usually the first step of well log analysis.
 There are several methods of calculating Vshale.
 In this project, the GR and SP methods will be used.

 Calculation of the gamma ray index is the first step needed to determine the volume of shale from GR log. `IGR=(GR_log-GR_min)/(GR_max-GR_min)`